carolinengari/portfolio/README.md

 ## MY PORTFOLIO
-A way to showcase my
+A way to showcase my work and dev profile

 Carol Ngari